rehive/docs-portal/content/platform/get-started/recommendations.md

 #### Authenticate all incoming requests

-**If building a backend integration ensure that all incoming requests (even those that appear to be from Rehive) are authenticated**.
+**If you are building a backend integration ensure that all incoming requests (even those that appear to be from Rehive) are authenticated**.
 There are two primary ways you can do this:

 - For user authenticated requests: expect a Rehive auth token to be included in an `Authorization` header and then call the platform to see if it is a real user.
 - For webhook requests: check the `secret` in the `Authorization` header.
 This can also be used to identify webhooks for specific companies.